 The formation of ideas and terminology, dramaturgy/narrative structures, interpretation, methodologies and documentation are key concepts, as are the area’s overarching critical terms – concepts and composition – which are understood and activated in the widest possible sense.
 Part of the research strategy is to renegotiate and (re-) present established notions (such as interpretation and dramaturgy) as critical acts; knowledge development in this area includes linguistic and other articulation of tacit or practical knowledge.
 Furthermore, the field entails an exploration of the synergies and frictions that result from encounters between different disciplines, art forms, interpretation and performance traditions.
 There are also potential issues around the ways in which conceptualisation affects artistic work processes, as well as the mutual influence between discourse and creative practice.
 Critical and creative reflection on methodology is strategically important for the development of this field, as are matters of documentation and dissemination.

-This research area looks at concepts, the formation of concepts and how in their different ways they can initiate artistic processes and productions.
+This profile area looks at concepts, the formation of concepts and how in their different ways they can initiate artistic processes and productions.
 Concepts may also emerge as the result of a process of investigation and may be the critical thought expressed by a performance/event.

 Dramaturgy is applied in all art forms and may be defined in a number of different ways.
 As a critical concept dramaturgy alludes to the “narrative structure”, the structure of the performance and its form.
 Research in this area may include lines of enquiry into issues such as time, tempo, dynamics, chronology, deconstruction, delay and fragmentation.